Landscape ConsultantJulia Pankofer

-From the architect.
+Text description provided by the architects.
 The sense we trust the most is the sense which exposes us the least.
 The sense that will bring us into direct contact with life is used the least.
 The first is to see.
 What we see, we believe, but it is what we don’t see that holds the truth of what is because then it remains undistorted by our interpretation.

 We think that all perception is locked within our body: The sense of seeing from the eyes, the sense of hearing from the ears, the sense of smelling from the nose, the sense of tasting from the mouth, and the sense of touch primarily from the hands.
 Our garden, entitled ‘outside-in’, is conceived as a visual paradox, as device that enhances such conditions in order to make the audience realize how by relying only on sight we rely on imagination, that is to say, on interpretation.
 In other words, how the sense of vision can become a shield that precludes us the possibility of having a holistic experience of life, one that involves the entire body and that extends beyond it.

 The experience of the garden begins when the visitor finds himself confronted with a seemingly void space, only the sound of his footsteps walking on top of the red sand surface and a minimalist white box mysteriously levitating sixty centimeters above the ground complement his experience.